WUK-SR/banner_magic/README.md

 <a name="Installation"></a>
+## Requirements
+Banner magic requires Node.js version 10.9.0 or newer to operate.

+<a name="Installation"></a>
 ## Installation
-Clone banner magic and then run `npm install` to download all the dependencies.
+Download the latest version banner magic and then run `npm install` to download all the dependencies.
+You are now ready to go!

 <a name="Uploading_the_data"></a>
 ## Uploading the data